cprice-ping/Sample-CIAM/README.md

+[Aug 2021] This Profile has been deprecated.
+New development is happening in [Project Facile](https://github.com/cprice-ping/Project-Facile)

 # Sample CIAM stack

 This repo provides a sample CIAM configuration for PingDirectory \ PingFederate \ PingDataSync \ PingOne MFA